rsalmei/alive-progress/README.md

 Out[14]: Transaction<#123>
 ```

-Then just interact with and fix that transaction any way you want, and continue with the same `t = next(gen, None)`, the bar returns like nothing happened!!
+Debug and fix that transaction any way you want, and when you're done, continue the process with the same `t = next(gen, None)`...
+The bar returns like nothing happened!!
+How cool is that? :)

 ```python
 In [21]: t = next(gen, None)